kinecosystem/kin-core-android-ethereum/README.md

 public class KinClient {

     /**
+     * KinClient is an account manager for a single KinAccount on the
+     * ethereum blockchain.
-     * Responsible for
+     *
-     * @param nodeProviderUrl url of the node provider to use */ public KinClient(String nodeProviderUrl);
+     * @param provider the service provider to use to connect to an ethereum node */ public KinClient(ServiceProvider provider);

     /**
-     * Create the initial account if it hasn't yet been created.
+     * Create the account if it hasn't yet been created.
      * Multiple calls to this method will not create an additional account.
+     * Once created, the account information will be stored securely on device and can
+     * be accessed again via the getAccount method
      * @param passphrase a passphrase provided by the user that will be used to store
      * the account private key securely.
+     * @return KinAccount the account created
      */
-    void initAccount(String passphrase) throws CreateAccountException;
+    KinAccount createAccount(String passphrase) throws CreateAccountException;

     /**
      * @return the main account if that has been created or null if there is no such account